Auto Insurance Terms You Should Be Aware Of

 Looking for Car Insurance in Greater Seattle?
 Contact Chris Elliott Insurance Agency!

-Our agency insures cars, vans, trucks, classics, antiques, and exotics.
+Our Seattle insurance agency insures cars, vans, trucks, classics, antiques, and exotics.
 Tickets, accidents, teens, or an SR22?
 No problem.
 To offer the most competitive premiums, we offer several discounts, including good student, defensive driver, usage, and discounts based on occupation, college degree, and military service.